 The purpose of an FAI

 The purpose of a fatal accident inquiry is to establish the circumstances of the death and to consider what steps (if any) might be taken to present other deaths in similar circumstances.
-It is not its purpose to establish civil or criminal liability.
+The purpose is not to establish civil or criminal liability.

 Investigation